GENERAL EXISTENCE

 would none the less be no part of the form"

-"[W]e have shown that the material parts of a thing cannot be present in the
+"[W]e have stated that the material parts of a thing cannot be present in the

 account of the substance since they are not parts of that substance"